 Coffee in Cuba

-Cubans were first introduced to coffee in 1791, the plants had been grown in Cuba from 1748 but it was the French colonists fleeing Haiti that introduced Cuba to coffee production methods that allowed Cuba to become major exporter of coffee to Europe particularly Spain.
+Cubans were first introduced to coffee in 1791, the plants had been grown in Cuba from 1748 but it was the French colonists fleeing Haiti that introduced Cuba to coffee production methods that allowed Cuba to become a major exporter of coffee to Europe particularly Spain.

-In the years before the revolution the Cuban coffee export market outweighed sugar and was valued at over $21 million.
+In the years before the revolution, the Cuban coffee export market outweighed sugar and was valued at over $21 million.
 With coffee being one of its most valuable exports it also became a Cuban icon and a daily ritual.
 When the revolution took place the Cuban coffee industry was nationalized and the quality began to decline along with the quantity.
 Cubans are allowed to buy around 2 ounces of coffee every 15 days and the quality is very poor as it is mixed with items like chicory to extend the quantity.